KushAnku/Logic-Legends-Fall2024-SQA/Activity 4c/README.md

 ---

 ## **Results**
-- Any bugs or unexpected behavior discovered during fuzz testing will be logged into the `fuzz_report.log` file.
+- Any bugs or unexpected behavior discovered during fuzz testing will be logged into the `fuzz_forensics.log` file.
 - Each log entry includes details like the method name, inputs, outputs, and exceptions encountered for easier debugging and analysis.